OphidiaBigData/PyOphidia/README.rst

 .. code-block:: python

-   from PyOphidia import cube, client
+   from pyophidia import Cube, Client

 Set a Client for the Cube module
 """"""""""""""""""""""""""""""""